 Polarmoist, an alternative way to measure surface moisture

 Because it uses uses near-infrared (IR) light, the Teconer sensor from Polarmoist can measure the surface moisture of sand, aggregates and other granular materials in a contactless manner.
 You should position it to view the materials as they pass by on a belt or flow out of a hopper, without making contact.
 In comparison, AquaSense and AquaMix must be in contact with the material and they measure bulk moisture (but you can calibrate them to read surface moisture percentage).

-Polarmoist is the only system that can measure the surface moisture content of large aggregates (greater than 3/8″ or 10 mm).
+Like the Sono Vario moisture sensor from Mesa, the Teconer sensor from Polarmoist can measure the surface moisture content of large aggregates (greater than 3/8″ or 10 mm).
 Capacitance and microwave methods show too much variation.
 The sensor uses an LED light source and solid-state detection.
 It has a narrow-beam lens to focus on the stream of material.
 A low volume air supply keeps the lens clear of dust.
 This is necessary in most applications such as sand, because a lot of dust is raised as it is handled.
 Download Polarmoist brochure.
 For more general information on moisture measurement, see our range of Moisture Sensors.
+For more on different applications see Find the Best Sensor for your Appication.
+For a discussion of Free or Surface moisture compared with Total Moisture, click here.

-Conveyor belt: You should position the IR moisture level sensor so that its field of view includes only the sand as it moves on the belt.
+Conveyor belt: You should position the Teconer IR moisture level sensor so that its field of view includes only the sand as it moves on the belt.
 Do not include any part of the belt itself in the sensor’s field of view.
 The sensor averages the signal as the material travels past the viewing zone.

 Clam gate: You should position the IR moisture level sensor to view the falling material between the gate and the receiving hopper or belt.
 The averaging starts when the gate opens and continues while the material is falling.
 It stops when the gate closes.